isomerpages/moe-presbyterianhigh/_academic-departments/Craft and Technology.md

 Our annual collaboration with the National Organ Transplant Unit provides a platform for Art enthusiasts to make a positive impact on and to bless the community.

-Participation in various competitions organised in the various subjects including Art, Design & Technology, Nutrition and Food Science (NFS), and Principles of Accounting (POA) extends learning opportunities for students beyond the curriculum.
+Participation in various competitions organised in the various subjects including Art, Design &amp; Technology, Nutrition and Food Science (NFS), and Principles of Accounting (POA) extends learning opportunities for students beyond the curriculum.

 **3. Celebrate Learning Together**